nyeinkokoaung404/warp/README.md

 ---
 ### [4] By selecting option 4, a wireguard configuration is generated, which is accompanied by the Reserved value.
 And it is for use in V2rayNG.
 ### This option will install wire-g for you.
-To display the full guide, just enter ``warp-g -h'' and to get the wireguard configuration, just enter ``warp-g'' and press enter.
+To display the full guide, just enter ``warp-g -h`` and to get the wireguard configuration, just enter ``warp-g`` and press enter.
 (This option There is no need to install and run the script again).
 ### After receiving the free configuration and adding it to V2rayNG, instead of ``engage.cloudflareclient.com'', you must put a scanned IP because this address is filtered.
 ---
 ### Click to download the Windows scanner.
 [Win_warp_ip.zip] (https://raw.githubusercontent.com/nyeinkokoaung404/warp/main/endip/win_warp_ip.zip)